-All off-campus events are to be registered with the Office of Student Development at least two (2) weeks prior to the event for local events and at least thirty (30) days prior to the event for Formals and Informals.
+All off-campus events are to be registered with the Office of Student Engagement by the dates listed above for local events but at least thirty (30) days prior to the event for Formals and Informals.

 All off-campus events are to have one University Approved Chaperone present to monitor and assist the organization with the event.